atuttle/semaphore/readme.md

 Based on the `userAttributes` and your flag definitions, `checkForUser()` returns true or false.

+# Why not just use config settings?

+You could do that, sure.
+But the value proposition of feature flags is that they can be toggled independendtly of deploying code changes to your application, and often much more rapidly.
+They can take effect as quickly as you can update the flag state on your application.

+(How you do that is left as an exercise for you.
+Once I've implemented it in my app I'll probably blog about how I did it and link to that blog post from here.)

+ALSO, feature flags allow you to dynamically segment the user population.
+As we'll see below, I've already got support for %-based rollouts, as well as specific user-attribute and environment-attribute filtering.

 ## User Attributes

 `userAttributes` is a structure containing... anything you want.
 You'll want it to be flat (no nested properties), and contain all user-data and environment-data necessary to evaluate a flag.
 (Or to put it another way: include anything that you might want to use to create user segments.)
 For example: